sindresorhus/execa/readme.md

 This can be an [array of values](#redirect-stdinstdoutstderr-to-multiple-destinations) such as `['inherit', 'pipe']` or `[filePath, 'pipe']`.

-This can also be an [async generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) to transform the input.
-Please see the [full documentation here](docs/transform.md).
+This can also be an async generator function to transform the input.
+[Learn more.](docs/transform.md)

 #### stdout